-As of December 31, 2022, we had approximately \$12 million cash on hand and approximately \$300,000 available on the Credit Facility.
-For additional information regarding the Credit Facility, see Note 8 to the Consolidated Financial Statements included in this report.
-We expect to incur costs related to limited drilling activities in core areas as well as future oil and natural gas acquisitions.
-It is expected that management will use a combination of cash on hand and cash flows from operations as well as seeking additional debt or equity funding for these acquisitions and to fund ongoing operations.
+We expect to incur costs related to drilling activities in core areas.
+It is expected that management will use a combination of cash on hand and cash flows from operations as well as seeking additional debt or equity funding to fund these ongoing activities.